 Our common stock is listed on the NYSE under the symbol "TWO."
-As of March 23, 2018, we had 473 registered holders and approximately 91,727 beneficial owners of our common stock.
-The following table sets forth information regarding the beneficial ownership of our common stock as of March 23, 2018 (unless otherwise indicated) by each of our executive officers, current directors and director nominees and all of such individuals as a group.
+As of March 22, 2019, we had 645 registered holders and approximately 122,697 beneficial owners of our common stock.
+The following table sets forth information regarding the beneficial ownership of our common stock as of March 22, 2019 (unless otherwise indicated) by each of our executive officers, current directors and director nominees and all of such individuals as a group.

 Beneficial ownership is determined in accordance with Rule 13d-3 of the Exchange Act.
-A person is deemed to be the beneficial owner of any shares of common stock if that person has or shares voting power or investment power with respect to those shares or has the right to acquire beneficial ownership at any time within 60 days of the date of the table.
+A person is deemed to be the beneficial owner of any shares of common stock if that person has or shares voting power or investment power with respect to those shares or has the right to acquire beneficial ownership at any time within 60 days of the date on which it is calculated.
 "Voting power" is the power to vote or direct the voting of shares and "investment power" is the power to dispose or direct the disposition of shares.